jacobdwatters/jacobdwatters/README.md

 Hi, my name is Jacob Watters.
-I am currently pursuing a MS in computer sciene with a focus in machine learning from the Colorado School of Mines.
-I have a BS in applied mathematics and computer science from the Metropolitan State University of Denver.

-I work as a research assistant in the mining engineering department at the Colorado School of Mines where I build machine learning models to tackle pratical problems within the world of mining saftey.
+I currently work for the DoD doing reaseach in deep reinforcment learning.

+Education:
+ - MS Computer Science: Colorado School of Mines
+   - Thesis: Recall Informed Self-Attention Representation Learning and Generative AI For Improved Car Accident Detection in Highly Unbalanced Datasets (what a mouthfull)
+ - BS Applied Mathematics and Computer Science: Metropolitan State University of Denver

 I spend most of my free time programming or doing math.
 However, when I am not doing those things I enjoy painting, drawing, and playing the piano.